Kaduna

 Kaduna is the capital city of Kaduna State, and the former political capital of Northern Nigeria.
 It is located in north-western Nigeria, on the Kaduna River.
-It is a trade center and a major transportation hub as the gateway to northern states of Nigeria, with its rail and important road network.
+It is a trade center and a major transportation hub as the gateway to northern states of Nigeria, with its rail and road network.

-The population of Kaduna was put at 760,084 as of the 2006 Nigerian census.
-Rapid urbanization since 2005 has created an increasingly large population, and as of 2024, the city has an estimated population of 1.2 million people.
+The population of Kaduna was estimated at 760,084 as of the 2006 Nigerian census.
+Rapid urbanisation since 2005 has created an increasingly large population, and as of 2024, the city has an estimated population of 1.2 million people.

 Etymology

-The word Kaduna is said to be a corruption of the Hausa word for "crocodiles", Kadduna in the Hausa language (kaduna being the plural form).
-Another version of the etymology of the name proposes a link to the Gbagyi word/name 'Odna', meaning 'river'.
+The word Kaduna is said to be a corruption of the Hausa word Kadduna (crocodile, kaduna being the plural form).
+The name may also be linked to the Gbagyi word Odna, meaning "river".